golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 * [Quick start - testing gWASM locally](Products/Brass-Beta/gWASM?id=quick-start-testing-gwasm-locally)
 * Learn [how to build gWASM application](Products/Brass-Beta/gWASM?id=building-gwasm-applications)
+* [gwasm-runner](Products/Brass-Beta/gWASM?id=gwasm-runner) is a project with a single goal: making developing new gWASM apps as simple as possible
 * Learn how to [Create gWASM tasks in Golem](Products/Brass-Beta/gWASM?id=creating-gwasm-tasks-in-golem)
 * Check our [sample application - g-flite](Products/Brass-Beta/gWASM?id=sample-application-g-flite) as a reference of your own app
 * And learn [how to run g-flite](Products/Brass-Beta/gWASM?id=how-to-run-g-flite) - the simplest way to play arround with gWASM if you are not a developer